jpbruckler/session-notes/docs/Compendium/Factions/The Darkhouse.md

 ## Motto

->[!quote]
+!!! info
->We were born to be free, we must all be willing to fight for it.
+    We were born to be free, we must all be willing to fight for it.

 ## Purpose/Goals